lnsy-dev/lnsy-dev.github.io/_posts/2025-04-27-trying-to-leave-google.md

 - [They have collaborated with other mega corporations to suppress wages of software developers](https://www.latimes.com/business/technology/la-fi-tn-tech-jobs-settlement-20150903-story.html).

 Because of network effects, extracting myself from the Google ecosystem seems almost impossible.
-But this post is a first post on a journey of me at least trying.
+But this post is a first step on a journey of me at least trying.

 I no longer like how Google does business.
 How do I organize my life -- especially my professional life as a software developer -- so that I don't have to do business with Google?
 This is a new goal of mine.